JingruGong1023/Machine_Learning/ML_Review.md

 - Basically, what gradient boosting does for **classification** is asking **regression trees** to learn decision function, $w^Tx + b$
 - It is doing regression again, but you're doing **logistic regression**, i.e. $\text{prob} = \sigma(w^Tx + b)$
   - Instead of using a linear model for logistic regression, we're now using this **linear combination of trees**
-  - In other words, we're **applying a log los instead of MSE/MAE to compute the residual**.
+  - In other words, we're **applying a log loss instead of MSE/MAE to compute the residual**.
   - So inside a gradient boosting classifier, you're not actually learning classification trees, you're learning **regression trees**, which are trying to predict the **probability**, and then you can apply `sigmoid` or `softmax` to map the probability to actual label

 <br>